mccright/PythonStuff/otherNotes.md

 * Try refactoring a couple scripts with **[typer](https://github.com/tiangolo/typer)**, a library for building CLI applications [https://github.com/tiangolo/typer](https://github.com/tiangolo/typer)
 * Do the same refactoring exercise with **[arguably](https://github.com/treykeown/arguably)**, a library for converting functions into command line interfaces (CLIs)
 * Experiment with [Quart](https://github.com/pallets/quart), an async Python web microframework -- an asyncio reimplementation of the popular Flask microframework API.
+* Experiment with [view](https://github.com/ZeroIntensity/view.py), an async Python web microframework -- includes a range of features, not limited to: "Seamless" compilation of Python to JavaScript code, JSX-like syntax (<h1>"Hello, world"</h1>), and Database ORM's/DRM's. ...view.py is currently (Sept 2023) in a high alpha state.
 * Figure out what [ChatSQL]() is.
 It is described as "plain text that it is given by the user is converted to mysql queries using ChatGPT" [https://github.com/ademakdogan/ChatSQL](https://github.com/ademakdogan/ChatSQL)
 * See if this tool works: [EPUB Crush](https://github.com/jncraton/epubcrush) compresses EPUB files to reduce size.
 By default, all images, fonts, scipts, and styles will be removed from the EPUB.
 * I also will experiment some with Juan-Pablo Scaletti's "[proper CLI](https://github.com/jpsca/proper-cli)"